Skip to main content

 What Studies Are There?

-Studies from across the nation are in our League of Women Voters Education Fund Clearinghouse for studies.
+Studies from across the nation are in our Clearinghouse.

 Consensus is the overall decision-making process by which substantial agreement among members is reached on an issue.
-Often this happens over the course of several meetings, but may include surveys and other methods.
 If the members reach consensus, the board forms recommended positions based on that consensus.
 Those recommendations are submitted to the Study Committee.

-The Study Committee then reviews all the submissions.
-It works to form a consensus statement - the statement resulting from the consensus questions - that becomes a recommended position.
+The Study Committee then reviews all the submissions and works to form a consensus statement that becomes a recommended position.